shintalha/shintalha/README.md

 👨🏻‍🎓 I am a Computer Engineering student at Istanbul Technical University.

-🏦 I am working as Junior Software Engineer part-time at ING Bank Turkey.

 🔭 I’m founder and head of developing working of NFT Project "GeneX Project".
 NFTs were successfully minted and traded a volume of about 15K dollars in the secondary marketplaces.
 You can check all from [links here](https://linktr.ee/genexprojectnft)

-💻 My C/C++ level is increasing every day, i have a lot of lessons needed C/C++ in my Department.

 👨🏻‍💻 I used Nextjs, Reactjs, Threejs, ReactThree, Javascript while web developing.